jermaine123123/agent-context-editor/README.md

 - Manually exclude selected context and restore it later
 - Edit User messages and AI Answers with restore and undo
-- AI-condense selected context into an editable, reversible summary
+- AI-condense selected context into an editable, reversible summary(selectively compressing)
 - Search conversations and navigate between matches
 - Filter User, AI, Reasoning, Answer, and Tool content
 - Select individual items, continuous ranges, or multiple items